Volcanoes in Virginia

 The volcanic rock intruded through the sedimentary layers west of the Blue Ridge during the Eocene Epoch.
 At that time, as it is now, Virginia was on the passive margin of the North American plate.
 Volcanic eruptions were in the center of the Atlantic Ocean, on the Mid-Atlantic Ridge.

 For some reason, Virginia's chunk of crust was squeezed by tectonic shifts, perhaps as the North American Plate rotated slightly in its drift westward.
-Changing pressures may have weakened old Paleozoic faults, and basalt rose from 18 miles deep in the mantle.
+Changing pressures may have rejuvenated old Paleozoic faults.
+As the crust weakened and cracked 42-50 million years, basalt rose from 18 miles deep in the mantle.
+Dikes of that "young" basalt (compared to dikes that formed in the Jurassic Period as Pangea split up) are found as far to the west as Pendleton and Pocahontas counties in West Virginia.

 At Trimble Knob, the molten lava moved at 40-70 miles/hour up to the surface.
 The trip from magma chamber to the surface took less than four days.
 It encountered groundwater and, in a burst of exploding steam, formed a crater on the surface.
 Erosion has removed the crater but exposed the magma in the channel leading to the surface.2